 In fact, Seiko watches are so reliable, they have functioned as the official timekeepers for many important, world tournaments including the Olympics.

-Orient, on the other hand, is not as popular as Seiko.
+Orient, is not one of the most popular watch brands in the market.
 Nonetheless, it is a strong brand in the industry as well.
 The brand pushes itself to make high-quality timepieces within the easy reach of everyone who needs a good watch.

 |Case Diameter||37 millimeters||40.5 millimeters|

 |Lug Width||18 millimeters||21 millimeters|

 |Case Thickness||10.5 millimeters||11.8 millimeters|

 |Band||Different options available||Leather|

 |Click here to get the Seiko 5 now!||Click here to get the Orient Bambino now!|

 Seiko 5 vs Orient Bambino – Which Watch Is Better In What Situation?